osmandapp/web/main/docs/user/search/search-history.md

 The following **types of objects** get into the Search History list:
 - **Locations**.
 This can be an address, business name, route number, coordinates, markers, points of interest, OSM notes, or places you tapped on the map.
-- **Text Queries**.
-These are text strings that the you types into the search box to find a specific place or address, and then taps on them to browse.
-For example, *Restaurants downtown* or *Nearest gas station*.
 - **Tracks and Waypoints**.
 The list includes tracks you created, recorded, or downloaded that you used in previous routes, and waypoints if you navigated to them separately.

 Each field in the Search History list contains some of the **information** available to the application.
 - An icon that identifies the type or category of the found object.
-- The object name, location, address, or text query.
+- The object name, location, address, or type query.
 For tracks information about the distance, number of waypoints, and time is displayed.
 - Distance from the user's current location to the point and direction by compass.
 - In iOS the list is sorted by month.

 ## Actions

 In the Search History tool, you can [delete](#delete) unnecessary queries, all at once or by individual items.
 You can use History [export](#export-and-share).
-Two more actions are available in the Android app: [share](#share-search-history-objects) search items as a [gpx](../../technical/osmand-file-formats/osmand-gpx.md) file, and *disable or enable* the entire search history without deleting it.
+The Android app provides an additional action of [sharing](#share-android) search items as a [*gpx*](../../technical/osmand-file-formats/osmand-gpx.md) file.

+You can **disable or enable** the display of the entire search history.
+In this case, the queries are not deleted from the device.
+In Android, the switch is located on the main screen of the tool on the [History tab](#overview).
+In iOS, it is located in *Menu → Settings → OsmAnd Settings → History → Search History*.

 ### Delete